General Alumni and Friends Privacy Notice Information

-At Webster, we may collect personal information from or about you in a number of ways, for example:
+At Webster, we may collect personal data from or about you in a number of ways, for example:

-- From the information you voluntarily provide to us: when you are graduating from one of our programs as you complete graduation-related processes and procedures, sign up for an alumni event, makenquirieses, raise concerns, or share what is going on in your life, make a donation to the University, or otherwise communicate with us by telephone, email, or via our website;
+- From the information you voluntarily provide to us: when you are graduating from one of our programs as you complete graduation-related processes and procedures, elect to receive electronic communications, sign up for an alumni event, make enquiries, raise concerns, or share what is going on in your life, make a donation to the University, or otherwise communicate with us by telephone, email, or via our website.

 - To fundraise and for alumni purposes.